MatBenfield/add-comment-action/README.md

 For more information on these inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input-2)

-- `successMessage`: The message to post on a successful status
+- `message`: The message to post on a successful status, if no other input parameters are identified, then the action will assume that this message should be posted unaltered.
+Otherwise it wraps a success or failure emoji
-- `failureMessage`: The message to post on a failure status
+- `failureMessage`: Optional: The message to post on a failure status.
+Mandatory if using stepStatus
-- `stepStatus`: The status of the previous (or any) step to trigger the message
+- `stepStatus`: Optional: The status of the previous (or any) step to trigger the message
 - `successLabel`: Optional: The label to add to the issue on success
 - `failureLabel`: Optional: The label to add to the issue on failure
 - `mentions`: Optional: The Comma separated list of users to notify on failure